privacybydesign/irmago/README.md

         mysql -uirma -pirma irma_keyshare < keyshareuser.sql

 - Make sure `check_user_enabled` is set to false in the Keyshare server configuration.
 Other options are already setup correctly in the example configuration.

-### IRMA API Server
-- Copy or symlink the `irma_configuration` folder from `testdata/` to the configuration of the IRMA api server.
-    - Note that a `gradle appRun` won't automatically use the new `irma_configuration` folder if it was already built with an old one.
-For this, use `gradle clean`.

-### Running the tests
-The tests can be run by using:

-    go test -v ./...

 <!-- vim: set ts=4 sw=4: -->